lauraventrice/BDA/README.md

 # Big Data Analytics project
 Development of exercises for Big Data Analytics course at University of Luxembourg.

 There were 4 exercises completed during the semester, each focusing on a different topic on which to apply big data analysis techniques.
 Each of the exercises consisted of 3 problems.
-Furthermore, within each exercise there are readmes for each problem, where considerations and results obtained are included.
+Furthermore, within each exercise there are README.md for each problem, where considerations and results obtained are included.

 The three problems proposed in the first exercise are as follows:
 - Modified Word Counting via the Java API of Hadoop using wikipedia articles.